Tree Top Adventure. Forest Segways. Fun-Filled Tree Top Junior

 Awarded Silver in the Best Small Visitor Attraction category in Enjoy Staffordshire Awards 2014

-Here at Cannock Chase in Staffordshire, you’ll see some of the most beautiful views during your day out in our forest.
-We’ve used our traditional Tree Top Adventure recipe: One lush forest, breathtaking scenery, a smattering of tree-top high wires, crossings and wind-in-your-face zip wires.
-A proven recipe that never fails.
+Here at Cannock Chase in Staffordshire, you’re in an area of outstanding natural beauty.
+Our Tree Top Adventure takes Cannock Chase’s breathtaking scenery, a smattering of tree-top high wires, crossings and wind-in-your-face zip wires.
+It’s a proven recipe that never fails.

-One of the best days out near Birmingham, the adventure does not need to stop there.
-You can get off the beaten track and enjoy our latest forest adventure with Go Ape Forest Segway – an epic new experience with a down to earth twist.
+Trust us, it’s one of the best days out near Birmingham and the adventure does not need to stop there.
+You can get off the beaten track and enjoy our latest forest adventure with Go Ape Forest Segway – an epic experience with a down to earth twist.

-And Cannock Chase is also home to our Tree Top Junior Adventure for Junior Tarzans.
+Cannock Chase is also home to our Tree Top Junior Adventure for Mini Tarzans.
 Release your little monkeys onto a Go Ape course designed for them.
 No one loves adventure more than kids!

-There’s plenty for the whole family to enjoy after your adventure with us, including mountain biking and a large children’s play area.
+There’s plenty for the whole family to enjoy, including mountain biking and a large children’s play area.

 Get out and about this season